tim-projects/dns-focusguard/README.md

 # DNS FocusGuard - Freedom Through Focus

+FocusGuard is a set of scripts to install, set up and configure a nameserver service on a server.

 ## Why "FocusGuard"?
 This tool creates **digital freedom** by protecting your attention from distractions.
-Just as a life jacket restricts movement to grant swimming freedom, FocusGuard restricts distractions to grant:

-1. **Cognitive Liberation** - Frees mental energy from distraction battles
-2. **ADHD Accommodation** - Creates external focus infrastructure your brain lacks
-3. **Intentional Living** - Ensures your digital space aligns with your priorities
+The idea is that by setting all your devices to use a central nameserver that you control, that you can block/allow websites in one place and cover all devices and internet connections.

 ## Configuring Your Focus Environment